Skip to content

 service [...] <...> cgroup.maint /path/to/foo args -- description

-The latter form also allows per-stanza limits on the form:
+The latter form also allows per-stanza limits.
+Two syntaxes are supported:

 service [...] <...> cgroup.maint:cpu.max:10000,mem.max:655360 /path/to/foo args -- description